 5. Marketing Skills to highlight in your Resume

 Conversion Optimization, Branded Campaigns, Email Marketing, Email Automation, Onsite Merchandising, Market Dynamics, Customer Relationship Management, CRM Database Management, Research Methodologies, Blogging, Event Organization, Sales Funnel Management, Market Dynamics, Events Marketing, Marketing Messages, Product Launches, Statistical Analysis, Landing Page Optimisation, Strategic Marketing, Research, Analytics, Social Media, Cloud-Based Collaboration Platforms, CRM Systems, Quality Control, Report Writing, Feedback Mechanisms, Email Marketing Techniques, Campaign Monitoring

 6. Avoid the Pitfalls of Job Portals

-The usage of Job Platforms such as Indeed and Monster, are popular amongst candidates because they advertise so many jobs.
+The usage of Job Platforms such as Indeed and Monster are popular among candidates because they advertise so many jobs.
 Unfortunately, the sheer size of candidate subscriptions and resume volumes have made them quite cumbersome to navigate for hiring managers and recruiters.
-They are now sourcing from Facebook, Linkedin, Zoominfo and referral networks to find candidates.
+They are now sourcing from Facebook, LinkedIn, Zoom info, and referral networks to find candidates.